Gray Gaulding

-Dwayne Gray Gaulding Jr. (born February 10, 1998) is an American former professional stock car racing driver.
-He last competed part-time in the NASCAR Xfinity Series, driving the No. 08 Chevrolet Camaro and Ford Mustang for SS-Green Light Racing and part-time in the NASCAR Cup Series, driving the No. 15 Ford Mustang for Rick Ware Racing.
+Dwayne Gray Gaulding Jr. (born February 10, 1998) is an American professional stock car racing driver.
+He competes part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 74 Chevrolet Camaro SS for Mike Harmon Racing, and part-time in the NASCAR Cup Series, driving the No. 66 Ford Mustang Dark Horse for Garage 66.
+He previously competed in the NASCAR Gander RV & Outdoors Truck Series.

 Racing career

 Gaulding began racing motorbikes at the age of four, and raced cars five years later.
 When he was ten, Gaulding received two Bandolero cars, and won in his first Bandolero race.
-At age 12, Gaulding was the youngest driver in a NASCAR Legends Division, and won a Legends car national championship, gaining sponsorship from firearm distributor GunBroker.com.
+At the age of 12, Gaulding was the youngest driver in a NASCAR Legends Division, and won a Legends car national championship, gaining sponsorship from firearm distributor GunBroker.com.
 Also at the age of twelve, Gaulding defeated NASCAR Sprint Cup Series driver Kevin Harvick at Harvick's karting track, which prompted Harvick to sign Gaulding to Kevin Harvick Incorporated's driver development program.
 At thirteen, Gaulding became the youngest Super late model race winner, and was also the youngest driver to win the Pro All Stars Series (PASS) Rookie of the Year Award.
 After KHI shut down in 2011, he was released from the team's driver development program.
 When he was fourteen, Gaulding was volunteering at the Victory Junction Gang Camp when he agreed to five one-year contracts with Krispy Kreme as a sponsor.